Jaime Andrade Moscoso

 Jaime Andrade Moscoso (1913 – 23 April 1990) was an Ecuadorian sculptor specializing in realism and expressionism, along with abstractions near the end of his life.
 He was best known for his ability to sculpt from a wide variety of materials, including marble, wood, metal, rolled wire, and volcanic stone.
 He has added work within the realm of drawing, watercolor, and other murals.

 Life

 Attended the schools of the Christian Brothers, then entered the Quito School of Fine Arts in 1928, then later the New School of Social Research in New York in 1941.
 For a brief time he was the pupil of well known Italian sculptor Luigi Cassadio.
 He would then return to the School of Fine arts as a professor.
-In 1954 for 2 years he was the director of the Art Department of the St. Louis Country Day School and In 1962 Jaime founded and became a director of the Ecuadorian Institute of Folklore.
+In 1954 for 2 years he was the director of the Art Department of the St. Louis Country Day School.
+In 1962 Jaime founded and became a director of the Ecuadorian Institute of Folklore.